 Love Epiphany — Subverted.
 Shino is irritated when she sees Tsuda and Aria pretending to be boyfriend and girlfriend, but instead of coming to the logical conclusion that she likes Tsuda, with whom she's been teased with for a good deal of the run, she instead wonders if she is in love with Aria.

-Misblamed — Fan subs of most of the anime adaptation were shown on the Internet fan scanlations only covered a small part of the first volume of the yonkoma.
+Misblamed — When fan subs of most of the anime adaptation's were shown on the Internet, fan scanlations only covered a small part of the first volume of the yonkoma.
 This led to some accusations by some Suzu/Takatoshi fans of the anime adding Shino/Takatoshi moments since the latter appeared in chapters of the yonkoma that hadn't been translated yet.

 Moment Killer — Being staunchly dedicated to the (quite green) comedy instead of romance, almost every moment that starts to turn romantic doesn't just get killed, it pretty much commits suicide.

-In an aversion, Shino manages to ask Tsuda out to a dance without any joke ruining the moment at the end of episode 10.
+In an aversion, Shino manages to ask Tsuda out to a dance without any joke ruining the moment at the end of Season 1, Episode 10.

 (Takatoshi struggles to let out a sneeze but promptly fails) Takatoshi: Don't you hate it when you want to let it out, but can't? (camera pans over to Takatoshi's crotch) Shino: Oh...?
 Takatoshi: Up here.

 No Periods, Period — Kicked out into the cold.
-Periods come up at least three times in the first episode alone.
-It's justified in that the school only went co-ed at the start of the show, meaning the school is still, like, 75~90% female and thus the girls are more brazen.
+Periods come up at least three times in the first season's premier episode alone.
+It's justified in that the school only went co-ed at the start of the show, with just shy of 95% of the student body being female, and thus the girls are more brazen.
 It's also used to try to Squick out the Token Guy.

 Not a Date: Chapter 88/OVA 7's epilogue has Takatoshi and Shino buying stuff for the student council by themselves at the mall since Suzu and Aria are busy.
 The end up going out to eat, and Takatoshi escorts Shino to her station while her arm is wrapped around his.